• Skip to primary navigation

 Tahini is a smooth paste made from ground sesame seeds.

-It’s a versatile ingredient popular in Middle Eastern cuisine.
+It's a flexible ingredient popular in Middle Eastern cuisine.

-It has a rich, nutty flavor that adds depth to many dishes.
+It has a rich, nutty flavor that improves many dishes.

 Plus, it's packed with healthy fats and protein.